hyz-courses/.github/profile/README.md

-# 📚 Welcome to Yanzhen Huang's collection of Course Notes! ✏
+# 📚 Welcome to my collection of Course Notes! ✏

 `Learning by doing. --- Prof. Xu`